alejandroatacho/Shell_Sandbox/README.md

 run it in bash in VSC terminal
 <br/>
 Right click on the folder and run it in your bash and type: ./filename.sh
+<br/> Or just open the run.sh it will give you a preview of all .sh in the folder :3